resoai/TileBoard/README.md

 `type`: Type of notification (for style purposes).
 Valid types are `error`, `info`, `success`, `warning`

 `lifetime`: Length of time (in seconds) for the notification to persist before automatically dismissing.
-Leave lifetime out of the event_data for persistent messages.
+Leave a lifetime out of the event_data for persistent messages.

 ## Custom CSS Styles
-A number of classes are added to each tile depending on the type of tile and state.
+Several classes are added to each tile depending on the type of tile and state.
 Custom CSS styles can be applied by creating a `custom.css` file in the `styles` directory.

 ## Tablet and mobile configuration
 For the tablet configuration use `COMPACT` custom theme and reduce padding.